 Timsbury Parish Council is the local public authority below the primary B&NES Council.
-It consists of up to 12 unpaid voluntary Parish Councillors, who are appointed or elected every 4 years.
+It consists of up to 13 unpaid voluntary Parish Councillors, who are appointed or elected every 4 years.
 These local residents have the very local knowledge to make decisions and take action on any issue for the whole community.

 The Parish Council achieves so much because it works with many helpful residents, groups and businesses to help the village be a happy place to live and work in and to function well.